UffizziCloud/docs/docs/troubleshooting/most-guide-to-problems.md

           memory: 500M
 ```

 Uffizzi supports the following memory limits for a container `125M`, `250M`, `500M`, `1000M`, `2000M`, and `4000M`.
 Depending upon the memory usage of your application, you can set either of these limits on your containers.
-In case your application needs more memory, you can contact us [here](mailto:support@uffizzi.com).
+In case your application needs more memory, you can report us [here](mailto:support@github.com) for report to [here](mailto:support@uffizzi.com).

 ## **2. Container dependency chain is not working**
 Uffizzi does not currently support [`depends_on`](https://docs.docker.com/compose/compose-file/#depends_on) within the `docker-compose.uffizzi.yml` to define container dependencies.
 In case your container needs to wait for other containers to start, you can use tools like [**dockerize**](https://github.com/jwilder/dockerize), [**wait4ports**](https://github.com/erikogan/wait4ports), or [**wait-for-it**](https://github.com/vishnubob/wait-for-it). [dockerize](https://github.com/jwilder/dockerize) supports waiting for services on a number of protocols: `file`, `TCP`, `HTTP`, `HTTPS`, and `Unix`. [wait-for-it](https://github.com/vishnubob/wait-for-it) and [wait4ports](https://github.com/erikogan/wait4ports) only support `TCP` sockets.
 To use [dockerize](https://github.com/jwilder/dockerize) and [wait4ports](https://github.com/erikogan/wait4ports), you can go through the installation steps to add these as dependencies in your application. [wait4ports](https://github.com/erikogan/wait4ports) on the other hand is a shell script, and you’ll only need the [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it/blob/master/wait-for-it.sh) script to use this tool.